AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 **Campaign Servers**

-Existing Campaign servers (containers actually) will be moved to Public Cloud (AWS) in a “lift-and-shift” approach.
+Existing Campaign servers (containers actually) will be moved to Public Cloud (AWS) in a "lift-and-shift" approach.
 That is, no new server installation will be needed, but the entire server will be transferred to the new data center.
 The operation will require no more work than low-level technical reconfiguration.

 **Server names**